pymc-devs/pymc-examples/examples/bart/bart_categorical_hawks.myst.md

 sns.pairplot(Hawks, hue="Species");
 ```

 It can be seen that the RT species have distributions more differentiated than the other two in almost all covariables, and the covariables wing, weight, and culmen present certain separations between species.
-Still, no one covariables have a marked separation between distributions for all the species which allows selecting a unique covariable to separate these 3 species, because there is always an overlapping between distributions.
+Still, none of the variables have a marked separation among the species distributions such that they can cleanly separate them.
 It is possible to make a combination of covariables, probably wing, weight, and culmen, to achieve the classification.
 These are the principal reasons for realizing the regression.

 +++